Skip to main content

 Instructional Design

 Instructional design is a process of creating "instructional experiences which make the acquisition of knowledge and skill more efficient, effective, and appealing" (Merrill et al., 1996).
-To this end, various models of instructional design have been constructed through research and practice.
+To this end, various instructional design models have been constructed through research and practice.
 These include but are not limited to, models such as:

 Backward Design